fiveorbs/wire/docs/resolvers.md

 ## Using a PSR-11 container

-Like the creator, resolvers can be initialized with a container to help with unresolvabale parameter arguments.
+Like the creator, resolvers can be initialized with a container to help with unresolvable parameter arguments.
 (See also: [PSR-11 Containers](containers.md))

 ```